Step 1: Pick a Type of String

 Recommendation

 Synthetic gut strings are an excellent option for beginners and intermediate players due to their low cost and all-around performance.
-They’re also a solid option for casual or recreational players that aren’t overly concerned with string performance.
+They’re also a solid option for casual or recreational players who aren’t overly concerned with string performance.

-Polyester Strings
+Polyester

 Pros